gammasim/simtools/docs/source/guidelines.rst

 Names that are recurrently used along the the package should be validated when given as input.
 Examples of names are: telescope, site, camera, model version.
 The functionalities to validate names are found in  :ref:`util.names <utilnames>`.
-The function validateName receives the input string and a name dictionary, that is usually called allSomethingNames.
+The function validate_name receives the input string and a name dictionary, that is usually called all_something_names.
 This dictionary contain the possible names (as keys) and lists of allowed alternatives names as values.
 In case the input name is found in one of the lists, the key is returned.

 The name dictionaries are also defined in util.names.
-One should also define specific functions named validateSomethingNames that call the validateName with the proper name dictionary.
+One should also define specific functions named validate_something_names that call the validate_name with the proper name dictionary.
 This is only meant to provide a clear interface.

 This is an example of a name dictionary: